 You may go home that evening, or you could stay in the hospital overnight.
-The day after the procedure, your doctor will make sure the pacemaker is programmed properly for your heart’s needs.
+Before you go home, your doctor will make sure the pacemaker is programmed properly for your heart’s needs.
 Your doctor can reprogram the device as needed at follow-up appointments.

-Over the next month, you should avoid rigorous exercise.
+Over the next month, you should avoid rigorous exercise and heavy lifting.
 You may also need to take over-the-counter medications for any discomfort.
 Ask your doctors what pain relievers are safest for you.

 Every few months, you’ll hook your pacemaker up to a phone line using special equipment provided by your doctor.
 It allows your doctor to receive information from your pacemaker without the need for an office visit.

 Modern pacemakers are not as sensitive to electrical devices as the old ones, but certain devices could cause interference with your pacemaker.
 For example, you should avoid: